Strategus aloeus

 Semiochemical research

-Research has identified a male-specific and effective for and management.
+Research has identified a male-specific and plant effective for monitoring and management.
 Field trials demonstrate high capture rates with optimized blends.

 Male polymorphism